patagonaa/car-fridge-replacement-connector/README.md

 ![Model split into printable parts](images/photo_4_2023-11-12_02-15-17.jpg)

 ### Sliced Model
-This was sliced with PrusaSlicer with the supports for the outer PowerPole peg holes removed (as it isn't needed) so only the center support stays.
+This was sliced with PrusaSlicer with the supports for the outer PowerPole peg holes removed on both halves (as they aren't needed) so only the center support stays.

 ![](images/photo_1_2023-11-12_02-15-17.jpg)